cdddg/py-clean-arch/docs/faq.md

 - **Performance**: It is not optimized for high-traffic scenarios, and its configurations are relatively simplified.
 - **Testing**: Good unit and integration test coverage, but lacking end-to-end tests and load tests.

+Additionally, the GraphQL implementation loads all relations regardless of which fields the client requests.
+A production system would use the [DataLoader pattern](https://strawberry.rocks/docs/guides/dataloaders) to avoid unnecessary queries.
+See the [optimization notes](../src/controllers/graphql/pokemon/query.py) in the source code for details.

 Therefore, if you want to use this for a production environment, you will need to enhance the relevant features and security mechanisms based on your actual requirements.

 ---